 TROSA is a two-year residential program.
 The purpose of our program is to give people more than sobriety – it’s to give them the tools they need to rebuild their lives and maintain their sobriety when they leave TROSA.
-Key elements of our program include vocational training, education, peer counseling/ mentoring, leadership training, and aftercare.
+Key elements of our program include vocational training, education, peer counseling/ mentoring, leadership training, and continuing care.

 Vocational training is the cornerstone of our treatment program.
 TROSA residents receive vocational training through our operations and businesses, which creates a sense of community and shared responsibility for the individual’s and the group’s success.
 Importantly, all residents gain a strong work ethic and a wide variety of marketable job skills (customer service, computer, and phone skills) as well as specific skills depending on the resident’s vocational training placement (such as moving, lawn care, warehousing, auto mechanics, sales, masonry, construction, and catering).